Tom Cunningham, PhD, Graduate Advisor

 Physiology is an essential foundation for clinical and experimental medicine.
 The physiologist seeks an understanding of the physical and chemical mechanisms of biological processes.
 Thus, physiology is the study of the function of living organisms and their various components.
 It encompasses normal and abnormal function and ranges in scope from an understanding of basic molecular and cellular functions to a cognizance of biological control systems and of the integration of bodily functions among multiple organ systems.

 The Department of Integrative Physiology maintains an active and productive research program with special emphasis on cardiovascular physiology.
-Research interests of the faculty include autonomic regulation, cardiac hypertrophy and failure, cardiac resuscitation, cardiac opioids, coronary circulation, adaptation to exercise and hypoxia, lymph flow, effects of aging and obesity, tissue engineering, and calcium signaling.
+Research interests of the faculty include autonomic neuroscience, neuroendocrinology, cardiac hypertrophy and failure, cardiac resuscitation, cardiac opioids, coronary circulation, adaptation to exercise and hypoxia, effects of aging and obesity, neurophysiology, and calcium signaling.
 Faculty programs are funded by extramural sources including the American Heart Association, the National Institutes of Health, American Diabetes Association, and the National Aeronautics and Space Administration.

-Students may enter the program with a variety of academic backgrounds, providing that they have fulfilled prerequisite courses in biology, chemistry, physics, and mathematics.
-The graduate training program involves one year of courses in biomedical sciences and advanced courses in physiology, neurobiology, pharmacology, molecular biology, and biochemistry.
-The program is designed to integrate the fundamental processes of molecular biology with organ system functions.
+Students may enter the program after completing course work and laboratory rotations as required by the Graduate School of Biomedical Sciences.
+The program offers advanced courses designed to integrate the fundamental processes of molecular biology and neurophysiology with organ system functions.
 Students participate in teaching and seminars and receive extensive training in techniques of contemporary physiological research.
-Doctoral students and Master of Science students perform original, publishable research and present their research findings at national scientific meetings.
-At the end of the first year, all graduate students must pass an oral physiology progress examination.
-One to two years are required to complete the Master of Science degree requirements.
+Doctoral students and Master of Science students perform original, publishable research and present their research findings at national scientific meetings One to two years are required to complete the Master of Science degree requirements.
 Three to five years are required to complete the Doctor of Philosophy degree requirements.
 It is expected that, prior to the awarding of the doctorate, the student will have published, have in press, or have submitted two first-author publications in peer-reviewed journals.

 Graduates with advanced degrees find employment in higher education, industry and government agencies.